vmichael89/cf-brazilian-ecommerce-olist/README.md

 Data analysis on Brazilian E-commerce Public Dataset provided by Olist.

 The analysis entails the following steps:
-1. Thorough data understanding and preparation
+1. Thorough data understanding
 2. Spatial analysis
 3. Implementation of unsupervised and supervised machine leaning techniques
 4. Time series analysis
 5. Forecasting utilizing ARIMA
 6. Design of an informative data dashboard

-It's important to note that the data exploration phase is quite extensive.
-This is because this project also serves as a source of inspiration for automation and support tools in data analysis, which will be further developed as part of my current side project; the [`databridger` library on GitHub](https://github.com/vmichael89/databridger), which I am developing alongside my journey in data analytics.
+This project also serves as a source of inspiration for automation and supportive tasks in data analysis, which will be further developed as part of my current side project; the [`databridger` library on GitHub](https://github.com/vmichael89/databridger), which I am developing alongside my journey in data analytics.
 Some notable ideas for `databridger` being persued include:
 - **Automatic Column Classification**
 - **Generic Analysis of Inter-Table Key Relationships**: Identify primary and foreign keys.
 - **Issue Tracker Implementation**: A robust system to log, track, manage and document issues found during the analysis phase.